VIDEO: How Does Solar Work for Your Home?

 REAP grants are considered taxable income by the IRS and recipient will receive a Form 1099.

-USDA’s official place to start It looks dense, but it’s actually a nice easy overview.
+The USDA’s official website is the best place to find out state-specific details, requirements, and how to apply.
+The site looks dense, but it’s actually a nice easy overview.

 Nathan Tutt, USDA Rural Development